WELCOME TO CLOUD9

 THE SUNSHINE FACTORY

-This is so much more than a yoga class; it is a personalized healing experience, tailored specifically for you. in a warm studio with mellow tunes and the option to choose healing therapies (auricular acupuncture, cupping therapy and Moxibustion (heat therapy)); you are free to create the experience that best fits your needs.
+This is so much more than a yoga class; it is a personalized healing experience, tailored specifically for you. in a warm studio with mellow tunes and the option to choose healing therapies (auricular acupuncture, cupping therapy, Moxibustion (heat therapy)) and Binaural Beats/Sound Therapy (bring earphones); you are free to create the experience that best fits your needs.

 All of the following information will be available to you when you arrive at the studio.
 It is entirely up to you whether you read it here or when you arrive for class; but it is important that you do read through all of it, so that you know how to best to prepare for class, what to expect, as well as any relevant after-care instructions.